0d-1N/conquering-responsive-layouts/README.md

 vmin its will tak the small viewport either width or height for example if 500 * 700 the dimensions of the viewport it will take 500 because its small so the viewport 5vw

 vmax will take the large viewport etther width or height .

+# the day 2 in the bootcamp :

+1. max width :
+the prblem of seeting 100% in max width not the width :
+This might be a useful way to think about it: if the element would render wider than what max-width says it can be, max-width wins.
+Scenarios:
+Parent is 1000px wide
+Width says element should be 600px wide.
+That doesn’t break the max-width rule, so 600px it is!
+Width says element should be 1000px wide.
+That breaks max-width rule, so forces element down to 600px.
+Parent is 320px wide
+Width says element should be 600px wide.
+That breaks the max-width rule which says element can only be at most 320px wide, so 320px it is!
+Width says element should be 320px wide.
+That doesn’t break the max-width rule, so 320px it is!
+Whether the parent element is wider or narrower, these different rulesets end up agreeing with each other.
+(Although there is a difference when they are flex items.)